genebarker/gollum/README.md

    (the cert's CN must match the FQDN)

-To run as a rack application, place your config file in the repo, and set the RACK_APP env variable to its name, i.e.:
+To run as a rack application, place your config file in the repo, and set the RACK_APP environment variable to its name, i.e.:
    $ docker run -d -p 80:80 \
        -e RACK_APP=config.ru
        genebarker/gollum --http